SamMCast/violent-python3/README.md

 # violent-python3
 Practiced the concepts of the book [Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers](https://www.amazon.com/Violent-Python-Cookbook-Penetration-Engineers/dp/1597499579) using virtual machines.
+I used the book as a guide but for the most I tried to use my own implementations to accomplish the tasks outlined the book.
 ## Environment Setup
 To do the execises I used VMware for my hypervisor.
 In my VM setup, I used two machines, an attacker and victim.
 ### Victim Machine Notes